-A Means & Method Plan is required by City of Beverly Hills whenever construction work will significantly impact tenants.
-The purpose of the plan is to inform tenants about the work and to protect tenants from construction impacts.
-The Plan must be approved by the rent stabilization office before the property owner can obtain the necessary permit.
-But the Means & Method Plan process works better in theory than practice.
+A means & method plan is required by City of Beverly Hills whenever construction or remodeling will significantly impact tenants.
+The purpose of the plan is to inform tenants about the nature and duration of the work and to identify impact mitigations where possible.
+The Plan is required before the property owner pulls the permit.
+The process is intended to protect tenants but sometimes it works better in theory than in practice.
 Let us explain!

 Before a permit can be issued for the alteration/repair/rehabilitation of a building which required an applicant to prepare a construction means and method plan pursuant to this code, the applicant must certify that all tenants of the property will receive the information required, in a form approved by the city, within ten (10) days following the issuance of the permit and that no work will commence under the permit until ten (10) days after all tenants are notified.
 This notice shall either be hand delivered to each tenant of the property or sent by certified mail, return receipt requested. — B.H.M.C.
 9–1–108 subsection (O)(1)

 The means & method plan notice must describe the construction work that will be performed and provide the tenant with the scheduling of the work.
 Importantly, the notice must identify housing services, such as laundry, parking, elevators, and utilities, that may be interrupted by the work.
 The notice must also inform tenants that mitigation measures may be available for construction impacts such as noise, dust, and vibrations.
 Relocation to temporary accommodations, or a negotiated temporary rent reduction, may also be negotiated.

 The means and method plan notice is about disclosure: the construction work that is proposed to occur, the tenant’s rights under the process, such as inspection of the means & method plan, and the contact information for the landlord and the city.
 Read more about the requirements in this excerpt related to the required contents of the notice.